respondcreate/django-versatileimagefield/README.md

 # settings.py
 INSTALLED_APPS = (
     'versatileimagefield',
-    'yourcustomapp'  # This app can override the default Sizers & Filters )
+    'yourcustomapp'  # This app can override the default Sizers and Filters )
 ```